hdgarrood/hdgarrood.github.io/_posts/2016-01-28-purescript-why-bower.markdown

 is not safe &mdash; a value constructed by `purescript-maps@1.0.0` will not be considered to be an `instanceof` the `Map` type in `purescript-maps@2.0.0`.

+There are a few things we could do to alleviate this issue, and I'm going to discuss a few of them now, but my current view is that they all end up introducing worse problems, and so I think we should stick to flat dependencies for now.

+#### Distinguishing versions in the type checker

 One solution could be to allow multiple versions of a particular library to be installed, but distinguish them in the type checker, so, for example, `purescript-maps@1.0.0:Map` would be a separate type from